samuel-bohman/xplor/about.md

 # About

-Upplands Väsby Data Explorer is an application for data exploration and visualization built using R. Upplands Väsby municipality is a municipality in Stockholm County in east central Sweden, with a population of approximately 40,000.
+Upplands Väsby Data Explorer is an application for data exploration and visualization built using R.

+## Code

+Upplands Väsby Data Explorer is an open source research project.
+All code and data is available in a public repository on GitHub: https://github.com/samuel-bohman/xplor

 ## Credits